 If you're ready to be an educational leader with the skills and sensitivities to thrive in your career, this is the online degree program for you.
 We're committed to providing you with a quality academic experience and an opportunity to engage in integrated and focused application of your learning.
 This program encompasses social and ecological literacies, sustainability, global learning, and the diversity of human experiences.

 Unlike a traditional 100% online M.Ed. program, this is a limited-residency program that relies on both online instruction and mentored studies.
 With the guidance of core faculty, you'll complete a degree plan that outlines your course of study.
-The core courses are proscribed in order to meet certification requirements.
+The core courses are prescribed in order to meet certification requirements.
 At the same time, there is room for some electives for you to pursue your own areas of interest.

 - New Student Orientation either On-Campus or Online